CHORE: Contact, Human and Object REconstruction from a single RGB image

 In order to deploy robots and intelligent systems in the real world, they must be able to perceive and understand humans interacting with the real world from visual input.
-While there exists a vast literature in perceiving humans in 3D from single images, the large majority of works perceive humans in isolation~\cite{kanazawa2018endtoend,omran2018neural,alldieck2019tex2shape,saito2020pifuhd,VIBE:CVPR:2020}.
+While there exists a vast literature in perceiving humans in 3D from single images, the large majority of works perceive humans in isolation~\cite{kanazawa2018endtoend,omran2018neural,alldieck2019tex2shape,saito2020pifuhd,VIBE:CVPR:2020, xiu2022icon}.
 The joint 3D perception of humans and objects has received much less attention and is the main focus of this work.
 Joint reconstruction of humans and objects is extremely challenging.
 The object and human occlude each other making inference hard; it is difficult to predict their relative size and spatial arrangement in the 3D world, and the visual evidence for contacts and interactions consists of only a very small region in the image.

 Recent work~\cite{zhang2020phosa} addresses these challenges by reconstructing 3D objects and humans separately, and imposing hand-crafted rules like manually defined object contact regions and object size.
-While this work takes a brave step forward in modeling humans and objects directly in the wild, it is difficult to specify beforehand what interactions are possible with the objects.
+However, heuristics cannot scale as it is difficult to specify all possible human-object contacts beforehand.
 Consider the chair in ~\cref{fig:orth_vs_persp}: one can sit, lean, move it from the handle, back or legs, which constitutes different pairs of human-object contacts that are not easy to manually enumerate.
-The main contribution of our work is a model to jointly reconstruct humans and objects, while learning the interactions from data, without hand-crafted rules.
+Furthermore, reasoning human and object separately can produce errors that cannot be corrected afterwards, see \cref{fig:phosa_comparison}.
+These motivate a method that can jointly reconstruct humans and objects and learn the interactions from data, without hand-crafted rules.

-In this work, we introduce CHORE, a novel method to jointly recover a 3D parametric body model and the 3D object, from a single image.
-CHORE is built on two high-level ideas.
-First, to reason the spatial configuration of the human and the object, we argue for learning-based joint neural reconstruction of humans and objects.
-Second, to capture fine-grained interactions between the human and the object, we predict contacts in 3D, directly from the input image and learn a strong prior from data.